Fugitive dust: Prevention

 Various methods are employed to minimize fugitive dust.
 In agricultural settings, bare soil can be covered with crop residue or planted with cover crops between seasons.
 Dirt roads can be sprayed with water to contain dust, or stabilized with chemicals that form hard surface crusts, or paved with aggregate or a hard surface.
 In windy areas, wind barriers including fences or vegetation can reduce wind speed and trap larger particles already in the air.
 Irrigation can be used to keep soil moist between natural rainfalls.

 Fugitive dust can be controlled by the application of various chemical suppressants including lignin sulfonates, petroleum resins, latexes, salts, plastics, and wetting agents.

 Coal dust piles have been treated with water or other chemical surfactants to suppress dust until the moisture evaporates.
 Other chemicals can provide protection for up to six months.
 Wind fences of polyester fabric can also be used to slow wind movement and minimize fugitive dust.

+For indoor sources, effective prevention methods consist of inspections and material transfer isolation.
+Implementing a thorough schedule of inspecting locations of potential dust build up and procedures for cleaning these surfaces can limit high accumulations of dust.
+Enclosing conveyor belts and providing proper dust collection measures will reduce leakage and control dispersion.